This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 Workouts

-Both apps will allow you to create and do workouts or follow structured training plans.
+Here is where things are more comparable.
+Both apps allow you to create workouts or follow structured training plans.
+Zwift offers a workout library, structured training plans, and a workout builder.

 Additionally, Zwift has so-called pace partners.
-So if you just need a “company” to maintain a constant tempo, you can use these bots.
+So, if you just need a “company” to maintain a constant tempo, you can use these bots.

 Wahoo SYSTM has a workout library, of course.
 But it can also create a personalized training plan based on your goals.